glowieframework/reactables/docs/docs.md

 > **Note:** Attributes between parentheses are optional.

 - `r-click` - full method signature to call from the component controller.
-You can also use parameters in the function.
+You can also pass parameters in the function.
 - `r-prevent` - (optional) prevent default browser action of the event.

 #### Supported actions
 Current supported actions are:

-- `r-click` - button click
+- `r-click` - triggered on element click.
-- `r-submit` - form submit
+- `r-submit` - triggered on `<form>` element submit.
+- `r-focus` - triggered when an element gains focus.
+- `r-blur` - triggered when an element loses focus.
+- `r-hover` - triggered when the mouse hovers an element.
+- `r-leave` - triggered when the mouse leaves an element.
-- `r-enter` - enter key pressed
+- `r-enter` - triggered when the **Enter** key is pressed in an input element.
-- `r-tab` - tab key pressed
+- `r-tab` - triggered when the **Tab** key is pressed in an input element.

 #### Magic methods
 Some predefined methods are:

-- `$refresh()` - refreshes the component, without performing any action.
+- `$refresh()` - refreshes the component render, without performing any action.
 - `$set('property_name', 'value')` - sets a property value in the component.

 ### Repeats